SyneruJDorner/Rust_Raytracing/README.md

 - Look into glTF { https://www.khronos.org/gltf/ }.
 - Threading and Multi-Core Processing.
 - General Optimizations.
-- Command line feedback, like rendering progress.
+- Debugging AABB.
+- BVH
 <br/>

 **How to run:**<br/>
 - Have Rust installed.
 - Navigate to the cloned directory.
-- Run it using the command "cargo run .\main.rs > image.ppm".
+- Run it using the command "cargo run .\main.rs".
-- This will generate an image in .ppm format, you may will need a Mac to open it or use a website to open and view it.
+- This will generate an image titled "image.ppm" format, you may will need a Mac to open it or use a website to open and view it.
 <br/>

 **PPM Image Viewer:**<br/>